Bytes Are All You Need: Transformers Operating Directly On File Bytes: Related Work

 \section{Related Work}

+To the best of our knowledge, previous works use modality-specific modeling in architecture design.
+By contrast, ByteFormer does not contain any modality-specific modeling.
+However, our work draws inspiration from previous works, which we discuss in this section.

 \textbf{Architectures With Multimodal Inputs:} A few methods have explored the idea of feeding different input modalities into the same network for processing.
-Perceiver IO \cite{perceiverio} demonstrates that a Transformer \cite{transformer} architecture with cross-attention input can be used for a variety of different tasks.
-Their method differs from ours because their inputs are processed with modality-specific preprocessing.
-For example, images are loaded into a $[H \times W, C]$ buffer, which differs from the model's treatment of text.
-By contrast, our method can classify images directly from file bytes.
-To our knowledge, we are the first to explore models that directly consume file bytes without modality-specific processing.
+Perceiver IO demonstrates that a Transformer architecture with cross-attention input can be used for a variety of different tasks.
+However, Perceiver IO decodes file bytes into modality-specific input before feeding into the model.
+Other recent works explore using Transformers to process multiple modalities \citep{megabyte,unifiedio,clip,lqae}, but also require modality-specific processing.
+In contrast, ByteFormer operates on file bytes directly, and does not require modality-specific processing at inference time.

-Other recent works that model multiple modalities with a single model or a single embedding space (but still require input-specific processing) include Unified IO \cite{unifiedio}, CLIP \cite{clip}, and LQAE \cite{lqae}.
+\textbf{Efficient Attention Computation:} Recent works have explored efficiently handling long sequence lengths in Transformers.
+These works are applicable to modeling file bytes directly, since the files we consider can have up to $150,528$ bytes.
+Due to the $\mathcal{O}(n^2)$ dependency on sequence length of the attention calculation, many previous works have suggested modifications to the attention computation to improve efficiency.
+We experiment primarily with shifted window attention \citep{swintransformer,beltagy2020longformer}, which uses fixed-size windows to compute attention.
+We also explore bag attention \citep{hatnet,chen2022scaling} in our ablation study.
+Bag attention computes attention hierarchically over windows.

-\textbf{Alternate Image Input Representations:} Previous works have explored using alternate input representations for images.
-In \cite{fasterfromjpeg}, the authors perform partial JPEG decoding, stopping when Discrete Cosine Transform \cite{dct} coefficients are formed.
-They modify CNNs \cite{resnet} to ingest this new representation.
-In \cite{rgbnomore}, a similar method is used with Transformers.
+\textbf{Alternate Image Input Representations:} Previous works have explored using alternate input representations for images. \cite{fasterfromjpeg} perform partial JPEG decoding, stopping when Discrete Cosine Transform \citep{dct} coefficients are formed.
+They modify ResNet \citep{resnet} to ingest this new representation.
+In \citep{rgbnomore}, a similar method is used with Transformers.
 Our work differs in that we perform no decoding of file bytes at inference time.

-\textbf{Privacy-Preserving Inference:} We demonstrate applications of our model to privacy-preserving inference.
-A few works have examined secure inference in Multi-Party Communication (MPC) settings \cite{securenn,cryptflow,cryptflow2,secure-featurization,orca}.
-The focus of these works is to perform inference securely on a remote machine using decrypted data on a local machine.
-We differ from these methods in that our privacy-preserving systems add a layer of privacy to the data on a local machine, and inference is performed locally.
-Thus, our approach complementary to theirs.

-\textbf{Compressive Sensing:} Our privacy-preserving camera is inspired by works in compressive sensing \cite{compressive-sensing}.
-Related works use image input masking with a single-pixel camera to capture an image over multiple exposures with different masks \cite{single-pixel-imaging,deep-learning-single-pixel}.
-Instead, we experiment with a single masked capture on a multi-pixel camera.